 Since arriving at Miami in 2020 as a graduate transfer D’Eriq King has become the heartbeat of the Hurricanes, making highlight-reel plays for one of nation’s most dynamic offenses and taking command of the locker room as the consummate leader on and off the field.

-In leading the Hurricanes to an 8-3 record, King completed 211 of 329 passes (64.1 percent) for 2,686 yards with 23 touchdowns and just five interceptions.
+In leading the Hurricanes to an 8-3 record in 2020, King completed 211 of 329 passes (64.1 percent) for 2,686 yards with 23 touchdowns and just five interceptions.
 He also rushed for 538 yards and four scores and averaged 293.1 yards per game in total offense.

 King has three career games with five passing touchdowns and 100-plus rushing yards, the most of any FBS player over the last two decades.